serdarburakguneri/hobby-streamer/backend/transcoder/README.md

 ## Features
 - Consumes jobs from an SQS queue using the shared SQS package
 - Runs ffmpeg-based analysis and transcoding jobs (HLS, DASH)
-- Error handling with typed errors and retry mechanisms

 ## Requirements
 - Go 1.22+